crflynn/pbspark/README.md

 }
 ```

-Using `pbspark` we can decode the messages into spark `StructType` and then flatten them.
+Using `pbspark` we can decode the messages into spark `StructType` and then expand them.

 ```python
 from pyspark.sql.session import SparkSession